 PE specialists coordinate these programmes and aim to introduce a variety of PE skills for all students, and develop fitness and interest in sport.
-In the primary section, Term One is committed to in-term swimming lessons and Term Three is the athletics' season (including some cross country specialist running).
-Otherwise, sports introduced to students, so they can participate in various sporting carnivals.
+In the primary section, Term One is committed to in-term swimming lessons and Term Three is the athletics' season (including some cross country Otherwise, specialist running). sports are introduced to students, so they can participate in various sporting carnivals.
 Secondary programmes are conducted around sports and skills training.
 HillSide is a member of WACSSA.